Multilingual Translation, Interpreting, Genealogy Research & International Heir Search Services

 Our law firm is trying to track down our client’s siblings who are residing in Brazil.
 We don’t really have much information about them, and are not sure if they are living or deceased.
 Can you help with this international search for our client’s foreign heirs/ beneficiaries?

-Yes, our Apostille and legal translation, legal interpretation, international genealogy, forensic genealogy, foreign kinship, beneficiary and probate research services firm has experience in locating missing and/ or unknown beneficiaries and heirs to testate and intestate estates, guardianships, and trusts.
+Yes, our international ancestry and archival research, Apostille services and legal translation services firm provides legal interpretation, international genealogy, forensic genealogy, foreign kinship, beneficiary and probate research services and has experience in locating missing and/ or unknown beneficiaries and heirs to testate and intestate estates, guardianships, and trusts.
 Please provide all the information you know about the alleged siblings (names; dates of birth; and places of birth and residence), and include copies of any records you might have (such as birth, marriage and death records) of their brothers and sisters, parents, in-laws, nephews and nieces.
-We will offer you the best possible solution for finding the unknown or missing foreign heirs and beneficiaries.
+We will provide you with the best estate research, probate research, heir search, heirship research services by our in-country archival researchers to find the unknown or missing foreign heirs and beneficiaries.

 I live in Cincinnati, OH.
 I need to give a limited POA to my sister who resides in Argentina to sell an apartment in Argentina.
 Do you offer a legal translation from English to Spanish that will be recognized in Argentina?